Wednesday, 25 October 2017

 Baba Badan Singh Ji (1899 - 06.03.1970.)

-I am happy and satisfied deep inside my heart that I was helpful to Gurmail Singh in finding the home of his father and his beloved gurdwara.
-I pray to Allah that nobody will ever have to leave his home and suffer this kind of emotional nostalgia forever.
-Another good news is that Gurmail is in touch with Rana Shoaib and is planning to visit his Chak 68JB Leelan, in the near future.
-He has also found Muslim families of Hambran, who are currently living in different villages of Toba Tek Singh.
-But that is a story which I leave to Gurmail Singh and his friend Rana Shoaib to complete.
+I am happy and satisfied deep inside my heart that I was able to help Gurmail Singh in finding the home of his father and his beloved gurdwara.
+I pray to Allah that no one ever has to leave their home and suffer this kind of emotional nostalgia again.
+Another good news is that Gurmail is in touch with Rana Shoaib and is planning to visit his Chak 68JB Leelan in the near future.
+He has also found Muslim families from Hambran, who are currently living in different villages of Toba Tek Singh.
+But that is a story I leave for Gurmail Singh and his friend Rana Shoaib to complete.

 Tariq Amir